redpanda-data/helm-charts/README.md

 ## Method 1: No TLS and No SASL

-If no TLS or SASl is required, simply invoke:
+If no TLS or SASL is required, simply invoke:

 ```sh
 helm install redpanda . -n redpanda --create-namespace